In this Draft review, I’ll cover what I like about the software, where it can improve, and if it’s worth it.

 When sharing a Google Doc with friends, colleagues, or boss, it’s easy for them to make changes and override your original copy.
 So you’ll have to make a second copy to ensure you have the original.

-But with Draft, you can share writing with several different people at once, and you get to ignore or accept any changes.
+But with Draft, you can share writing with several different people at once, and you can ignore or accept any changes.

 Managing older versions of your writing is also tedious with Google Docs and Microsoft.
 They usually save several versions of your copy, but finding a specific one is tedious.
 For example, how can you find an old draft that contains a paragraph you deleted but now want back?